athomasq/athomasq.github.io/categories/hikari/syndicates-for-investors.md

 * Startups are risky, so you want to diversify your startup exposure across at least 10 different companies.
 So your cheque into any one syndicate should be at most 1/10th of your total startup allocation.

-* At the same time, you don't want your cheque size to be so small that it doesn't move the needle for you.
+* At the same time, you don't want your cheque size to be so small that it doesn't move the needle for you even if it succeeds.
 Each investor will have a different view of what returns make it worthwhile for them.

 * You don't want to be too large a proportion (say >25%) of the funds in any one syndicate.